"What is the difference between shape and form?"

 You can find many examples of shapes in bridges, buildings, churches, old doorways, window frames or brickwork, even tunnels or pipes and as already suggested, shapes that form letters of the alphabet.

-You can utilize some of these shapes as frames to emphasize your main subject, or to direct the eye of the viewer to the centre of interest.
+You can utilize some of these shapes as frames to emphasize your main subject, or to direct the eye of the viewer to the focal point or centre of interest.
 We will discuss framing later.

 Use this link to go to part 6